milescajus/2D_pathfinder/README.md

 - now tracking past moves with a `HashSet` to prevent looping, rather than placing a wall at previous location
 - added `Move_alt()` for runtime analysis

+TODO
+---
+- switch to using Tuples for all coordinates

 ## Runtime Comparison

 There are two methods for finding the optimal path to the target position, `Move()` and `Move_alt()`.
 The former uses a dictionary to store all possible moves and sorts the keys to determine the best move, and the latter simply stores the best distance as a `double` and compares with each free neighbor.
 The intention is to perform a runtime analysis to see which approach is more efficient and effective.